BOJJASANJANA/spam-email-classifier/README.md

-📧 Spam Email Classifier using Streamlit and Machine Learning This is a simple and interactive spam detection system built using Python, Machine Learning, and Streamlit.
-The app classifies email or message content as Spam or Not Spam based on the text input provided.
+📧 Spam Email Classifier (Local Streamlit App)
+This is a simple, local Spam Email Classifier built using Machine Learning, NLP, and a user interface powered by Streamlit.
+It allows users to input email content and instantly see whether it's Spam 🚫 or Not Spam ✅.

 🔍 Features
-🔹 User-friendly interface built with Streamlit
+Easy-to-use interface with Streamlit

-🔹 Paste any email/message text to test
-🔹 Instant prediction: 🚫 Spam or ✅ Not Spam
-🔹 Built with a Naive Bayes classifier
+Classifies any message/email content

+Machine learning model trained using Naive Bayes

-🔹 Text preprocessing using NLTK
+Text preprocessing using NLTK (stopwords removal, lowercase, etc.)

-🔹 Lightweight and fast
+Works entirely on your local machine — no internet needed for predictions

 🛠️ Tech Stack
-Python
+Python 3.x

 Streamlit

-Scikit-learn
+scikit-learn

 NLTK

 Pandas

 Joblib
-🚀 How to Run Locally
+🚀 How to Run the App Locally
+Follow these steps on your computer

-1. Clone the Repository
+1. Clone the Project
+bash
 git clone https://github.com/your-username/spam-email-classifier.git
 cd spam-email-classifier
-2. Create Virtual Environment (Optional but Recommended) bash
+2. Set up a Virtual Environment (optional but recommended) bash python -m venv venv venv\Scripts\activate     # On Windows
-Copy
-Edit
-python -m venv venv
-venv\Scripts\activate     # On Windows
-3. Install Dependencies
+3. Install Required Packages
 bash
-Copy
-Edit
 pip install -r requirements.txt
 4. Train the Model
 bash
-Copy
-Edit
 python train_model.py
+This will create model.pkl and vectorizer.pkl in your folder.
-5. Run the Streamlit App
+5. Run the App
 bash
-Copy
-Edit
 streamlit run app.py
-✅ Example
+✅ Example Use
 Input Text:

-css
-Copy
-Edit
-Congratulations!
-You have won a free vacation.
-Click the link to claim your prize!
+You've won a free iPhone!
+Click here to claim now.
 Prediction:

-Copy
-Edit
 🚫 Spam
-📦 Project Structure
+📁 Project Structure
-Copy
-Edit

 spam_classifier_app/
 ├── app.py
 ├── train_model.py